Skip to main content

 Latest developments

-In April 2023, Wong said, in response to questions from a journalist, that the TPNW has ‘substantial normative value’, and if it ‘can spur more progress [under the NPT], that is a good thing’.
-But she declined to offer a timeline for Australia’s signature and ratification.2
+The Minister of Foreign Affairs, Penny Wong, said in an interview in 2023 that the TPNW has ‘substantial normative value’, and if it ‘can spur more progress [under the NPT], that is a good thing’.
+However, she declined to offer a timeline for Australia’s signature and ratification.8

 Recommendations